Directory Guides Tools About 🆘 Crisis Contact Find Support Disclaimer Affiliate Disclosure

 7. Best for Bedroom Ambience: Star/Ocean Wave Light Projector

 The light projector is the item on this list that surprised me most.
 I bought it somewhat sceptically — it felt like a gimmick.
-Two years later, it is part of our son's bedtime routine and we genuinely could not do without it.
+Two years later, it is part of a child's bedtime routine and many families find them indispensable.

 The way it works: the projector throws moving, coloured light patterns across the ceiling and walls — ocean waves, spinning stars, slow colour shifts.
 It's quiet, it's mesmerising, and for visual seekers it provides a controlled, low-intensity visual stim that's perfect for the wind-down period before sleep.